af001/SecretNotes/README.md

 # SecureNotes
-Secure notes application for Android
+A secret note taking application for Android.
+This application uses a cover application to hide the notes.